RafaelSterzinger/AlphaTrader/README.md

 * [Listening to Chaotic Whispers: A Deep Learning Framework for News-oriented Stock Trend Prediction](https://arxiv.org/pdf/1712.02136) <br> => Mechanism to process recent news related to the stock market.
 ----
 Another approach provides [this](https://arxiv.org/abs/1910.05137) paper, which tries to simulate the "whole stock market" in a multi agent system (MAS), where each agent learns individually and trades on its own.
 The collective behaviour of agents is then used to predict the market.
-This method might be out of the projects scope at the moment due to missing processing power and time, but might be of interest in future work.
+This method is out of the projects scope at the moment due to missing processing power and time, but might be of interest in future work.

 ## Topic